besv16/GoodNews/README.md

 # Installation instructions

-1. Clone or download this repository by clicking the green button on top of the GitHub-repository with the text "Clone or download".
-Then choose if you want to download a ZIP with the repository, or copy the URL and use it in your terminal to clone the repository.
+1. Clone or download this repository by pressing the green button (you will find the button above my files which is shown above this section on this page) with the text "Clone or download".
+Then choose if you want to download a ZIP containing the repository, or copy the URL (shown when pressing the button) and use it in your terminal to clone the repository locally.